KainosSoftwareLtd/secret-scanning/README.md

 So you've found a leak, what do you do?

 1. Assuming the secret identified is a genuine data leak you should raise a [security incident](https://kainoshelp.atlassian.net/servicedesk/customer/portal/18).
 This will help us track how often these incidents occur and we can help you with the analysis and remediation if necessary.
-2. If you found the leak as part of your pre-commit hook and it has not actually made it into the repo, then you're probably lucky and you just need to fix the issue and move on.
-3. If the secret has been committed to the repo then we need to:
+We will need to know the following information:

+    1. Has the commit be pushed to a central repo or another developer environment?
-    1. Know if the repo is hosted externally?
+    2. Is the repo hosted externally?
+    3. Is the repo publically accessible?
+    4. What secret has been leaked?
+    5. When was the secret first leaked?
+    6. What would an attacker have the ability to do with this secret?
+    7. What steps are required to generate a new secret and replace the compromised secret?
+    8. Are there any security controls in place that can mitigate the impact of the leak?

+2. It is really important that the Cyber Security Capability are notified of any leak.
+For example, if an AWS root account access keys are leaked then we might need to detroy and recreate the entire account if there are signs of compromise.
+Do not underestimate how much damage can be caused by even a temporary leak of security credentials.
+Once they are leaked they must be considered compromised.
+It is not sufficient to delete the branch or project and hope nobody noticed the leak.
-    2. The Cyber Security team will be happy to help you resolve the issue, and this will most likely result in you [removing sensitive data from a repo](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository)
+3. Finally, you will most likely need to follow the steps for [removing sensitive data from a repo](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository).
+Please do not do this without providing evidence to the Cyber Security Capability first.

 ## False Positives
 If your project is returning a false positive you can add some whitelisting regexes to individual rules e.g.: